-The SIU SOM Office of Police and Security is responsible for campus safety at the University.
+The Southern Illinois University School of Medicine Office of Police and Security is responsible for campus safety at the University.

 The SIU SOM Office of Police and Security's mission is to provide the School of Medicine community with a continuous, year-round security/ law enforcement presence.
 Twenty-four-hour dispatch and patrol activity are provided with immediate access to municipal emergency services.
 The SIU SOM police officers are certified by the Illinois Local Governmental Law Enforcement Officers Training Board.
 The SIU SOM police officers are conservators of the peace, with their authority derived from Chapter 144, Section 685.10, Illinois Revised Statutes (1969).